akshaychacko/akshaywebsite/content/about/index.md

 Hello!
 I'm Akshay, a software engineer based in San Jose, CA.

-I am a rising senior at the [University of Michigan](https://www.umich.edu/), with immense interest in the areas of Cybersecurity, Machine Learning, and Blockchain.
+I am a senior at the [University of Michigan](https://www.umich.edu/), with immense interest in the areas of Cybersecurity, Machine Learning, and Blockchain.

 I have worked for multiple startups in the Bay Area over the last few years and gained a range of interpersonal and technical skills.